Lanelle Tanangada: Political career

 Tanangada was elected as the independent representative for Gizo/Kolombangara constituency in a May 2018 by-election after her husband Jimson Tanangada lost the seat after being convicted of bribing voters during the 2014 election.
 The charges were brought by former Prime Minister Gordon Darcy Lilo, who then contested the seat.
 Tanangada defeated Lilo with 2580 votes to his 1593.
 She was the first woman in the Western Province elected to the Parliament and the fourth woman MP in the country's history.
 On 18 October 2019, she was sworn in as Minister for Women, Youth and Children Affairs.

 Tanangada joined the Kadere Party and became part of the Democratic Coalition Government for Advancement.
 She was re-elected for a full term in the April 2019 elections, again defeating Lilo with 4397 votes to his 4002.
 She became one of only two women in the 50-seat Parliament.
 She was appointed Minister for Police, National Security and Correctional Services, a position she resigned from in October 2019.
 In April 2020, she became Minister for Education and Human Resources Development under Prime Minister Manasseh Sogavare.
+Tanangada held this position until 2024.